Naturally, I

 determined to be severely compromised and there was also a question of damage

+to her trachea/windpipe.
 As I would wish for myself and my loyal companion, we searched diligently and found the owner of "Ciara."
 We told them what had happened, they didn't ask any further questions or thanks, just an "okay."
 We left feeling so sad and empty for Ciara, but our hearts were happy we were there for her "at the right place, at the right time."

 Ciara’s